 Find out the latest information and guidance relating to apprenticeships during the COVID-19 pandemic

-On 6 April 2020, the government released guidance relating to apprenticeships and their management during the COVID-19 outbreak, encouraging these to be flexibly delivered to those able to work from home.
+The government has released guidance relating to apprenticeships and their management during the COVID-19 outbreak.
 Below is a summary of the guidelines published, as well as a case study on one of the Growth Company’s own apprentices and their management during the pandemic.

 Summary of government guidelines